r-fukutoku/ML410_Project4/index.md

     model_lgb.fit(xtrain,ytrain)
     yhat_lgb = model_lgb.predict(xtest)
     mse_lgb.append(mse(ytest,yhat_lgb))
-  print('The Cross-validated Mean Squared Error for LightGBM is : '+str(np.mean(mse_lgb)))
+  print('The Cross-validated MSE for LightGBM is : '+str(np.mean(mse_lgb)))
 ```

 #### Final results:
-The Cross-validated Mean Squared Error for LightGBM is : 166.5815119572038
+The Cross-validated MSE for LightGBM is : 166.5815119572038
-The Cross-validated Mean Squared Error for LightGBM is : 165.93064825754243
+The Cross-validated MSE for LightGBM is : 165.93064825754243
-The Cross-validated Mean Squared Error for LightGBM is : 166.8056405710257
+The Cross-validated MSE for LightGBM is : 166.8056405710257
 -> The average of these three results is : 166.43926692859065

-I expected for lightGBM to indicate the best MSE result, but on the contrary lightGBM did not achieve any better results than most of other regressions I conducted in this project including simple regression (Lowess) and multiple boosting (Boosted Lowess with Random Forest, Boosted LWR with Decision Tree, and Boosted LWR with XGBoost).
+I expected for lightGBM to indicate the best MSE result in this project, but on the contrary lightGBM did not achieve any better results than most of other regressions I conducted including simple regression (Lowess) and multiple boosting (Boosted Lowess with Random Forest, Boosted LWR with Decision Tree, and Boosted LWR with XGBoost).